k3b/LosslessJpgCrop/README.md

 * Workflow [#3](https://github.com/k3b/LosslessJpgCrop/issues/3)/[#8](https://github.com/k3b/LosslessJpgCrop/issues/8) : From any app that supports [intent-action-GET-CONTENT](https://developer.android.com/reference/android/content/Intent#ACTION_GET_CONTENT) or intent-action-PICK for MIME *image/jpeg*
     * Open/Pick the cropping of an uncropped image
 * Feature [#17](https://github.com/k3b/LosslessJpgCrop/issues/17) : added support for image rotation
-* Feature [#35](https://github.com/k3b/LosslessJpgCrop/issues/35) : Display crop box coordinates and size
+* Feature [#35](https://github.com/k3b/LosslessJpgCrop/issues/35) : Display current crop box coordinates and size
-    * Show XY offset of of top left corner of crop box displayed along with it's dimensions.
+    * Show XY offset of top left corner of crop box displayed along with it's dimensions.
     * One can get more predictable results by sticking to 8 or 16 multiples for offset and box size allows to target aspect ratio.
+* Feature [#15](https://github.com/k3b/LosslessJpgCrop/issues/15) : Define crop box size or aspect ratio
+  * if you set width and height to a value below 100 then you define the aspect ratio of the cropping result
+  * if you set width and height to a value above 100 then you define the absolute size in pixel of the cropping result.

 ---